 After we finished, I texted the tour’s creator Andrew Nickerson to thank him for the experience.
 Apparently I told him the same three words EVERYONE says after the tour: So much fun!

-Would you try something like this?
+Would you try a Mystery Town Tour?
 What’s your favourite group activity to do in Canmore?